schuelermine/schuelermine/README.md

 I’m a student that lives in Berlin.
 I’m interested in mathematics and coding.

-The programming languages I know are Haskell, JavaScript (& TypeScript) and Python.
+The programming languages I know are Haskell, JavaScript (TypeScript) and Python.
-I’ve got a bit of experience with Haskell and know a bunch, but I’ve only used it for backend & abstract modules.
+I’ve got a bit of experience with Haskell and know a bunch, but I’ve only used it for backend, abstract modules.
-I know quite a bit about JavaScript & TypeScript, after using them for my website.
+I know quite a bit about JavaScript and TypeScript, after using them for my website.
-My python knowledge is okay.
+My Python knowledge is okay.

 I also know a few scripting languages (mostly for hacking stuff together), mostly Fish scripts and PowerShell scripts.